-When we win, our attorneys get a percentage of your net award.
+When your accident attorney wins your case, they will get a percentage of your net award.
 It’s that simple.
-There’s no risk in asking for our help, so contact us today.
+There’s no risk in asking for legal help today.

 Schedule a Free Consultation With Our San Diego Car Accident Lawyers

-Have you been injured in a car accident in San Diego, California?
+Have you been injured in a car crash in San Diego?
 Call Mission Personal Injury Lawyers, P.C. for immediate legal assistance.
 Our San Diego car accident lawyers are ready to help you fight for damages to cover the costs of your medical bills, make up for lost wages, and compensate for your pain and suffering.

-Our personal injury law firm offers a free initial case evaluation to crash victims in San Diego County, so don’t delay in giving us a call or connecting with us online.
-Your path to financial justice starts today.
+Our law firm offers a free initial case evaluation to crash victims in San Diego County, so contact us today to discuss your legal rights.
+We are happy to answer your legal questions.